Leezamiranda/CSPB2270-Final-Project/readme.md

     ```

 ## Completing the Assignment
 For this assignment, we intentionally made this part trivial.
-In the future assignments, the initial setup steps (as described in the previous section) should only take a moment, and the bulk of your required work will be described here.
+In the future assignments, the initial setup steps described above should only take a moment to complete for any assignment.
+The bulk of your required work will be described in this section.
+1. After running the application, determine what is being tested for this assignment See the __Test Cases__ section below.
+2. Make a modification to the code to __Pass__ the test. (hint: each time you make changes to the code, be sure to save your edits to the code, _make_ the application with the new code, and then test the resulting application)
+3. We suggest that you save your save the version of your code each time you get a test to pass.
+Make sure to save it both locally and on the GitHub server.

 ### Checking code into GitHub
 **Important:** one of the main advantages of using git and GitHub is that it gives you a very convenient way to back up your changes.
 For now, you will only need to know how to `add`, `commit`, and `push`.
 (You are encouraged to learn further git commands throughout the semester.)
 Any time you get to a point where you want to save your code (for example, you got a function to pass a test case), do the following in the terminal: